Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 In February 2019, Paul Murdaugh, Cook, Mallory Beach, and three other friends crashed into a bridge piling in the Sea Hunt boat owned by Alex Murdaugh.
 Several passengers were injured and 19-year-old Mallory Beach was ejected and died.
 One of the surviving passengers told investigators that she was “pretty sure it was Paul” driving the boat before the crash — but couldn’t be certain as she wasn’t looking back at the console in those moments.

 The new lawsuit claims that of all of the young passengers on the boat that night, Cook alone was asked by law enforcement to undergo a sobriety test.
-Amid the two-month investigation into the crash, which the suit says was “stymied by possible obstruction and silence,” the Cook family lived in fear that Conner would be implicated in both the crash and Beach’s death.
+Amid the two-month investigation into the crash, which the suit alleges was “stymied by possible obstruction and silence,” the Cook family lived in fear that Conner would be implicated in both the crash and Beach’s death.

 In the aftermath, as the Beach family later filed a wrongful death lawsuit against the wealthy Murdaughs, Cook accused investigators of setting him up to take the fall for the deadly accident.
 It was revealed in August when Cook’s 2020 deposition was unsealed that he’d said on the record that while he was in the hospital with a broken jaw, he was approached by Alex Murdaugh about keeping quiet about who had been driving the boat.